maggiomaressoftware/zaferonGrill/_includes/faq.md

 compliment to your meal.

 #### Do you cater?
 Yes.
-We cater for a number of private and corporate events with delicious, fresh foods.
+We cater for private and corporate events with delicious, fresh foods.
 View our full catering menu **<a href="/menu.html"> here</a>.**